Restorative Dentistry

 For patients who have lost multiple teeth, dentures provide a removable solution to restore missing teeth and improve function.
 Full dentures replace an entire set of upper or lower teeth, while partial dentures replace only a few missing teeth.
 Dentures can be made from a variety of materials, including acrylic and porcelain, and can be designed to match the appearance of natural teeth.

-Benefits of Dentures:
+The Benefits of Dentures

-• Restore the ability to chew and speak normally.
+• Restore the ability to chew and speak normally

-• Enhance the appearance of the smile.
+• Enhance the appearance of the smile

-• More affordable than dental implants or bridges.
+• More affordable than dental implants or bridges

 Partial Dentures